-- 1: To meet the learning needs of the large numbers of NHS Career Framework levels 3 & 4 Health Care Practitioners who are increasingly required by their employers to enhance their knowledge and skills to meet changing services - 2: To offer a broad based background exploring principles of health & social care for traditional undergraduate population of post FE students.
+- To meet the learning needs of the large numbers of NHS Career Framework levels 3 & 4 Health Care Practitioners who are increasingly required by their employers to enhance their knowledge and skills to meet changing services - 2.
+To offer a broad based background exploring principles of health & social care for traditional undergraduate population of post FE students.

-Therefore the programme aims to provide learning opportunities at Levels 4 & 5 for students who will be seeking to gain employment in a range of health & social care settings, including the Health service (in community and hospital care), social care and residential care for children and adults in statutory, private and voluntary sectors:
+Therefore the programme aims to provide learning opportunities at Levels 4 & 5 for students who will be seeking to gain employment in a range of health & social care settings, including the Health service

+(in community and hospital care), social care and residential care for children and adults in statutory, private and voluntary sectors:

-- 1. Enhance the student's skills in communication & engagement, teamwork critical thinking & independent learning through effective education and work-based learning experiences and their career development - 2.
-Facilitate progression into a range of careers including health & social care organisations, support work, youth & community work and other care related professions. - 3.
-Open opportunities for students to continue with undergraduate study in their chosen career pathway and beyond as they progress upwards within the health & social care skills escalator - 4.
-Meet employers' requirements for a competent workforce.
+- a) To enhance the student's skills in communication & engagement, teamwork critical thinking & independent learning through effective education and work-based learning experiences and their career development - b) To facilitate progression into a range of careers including health & social care organisations, support work, youth & community work and other care related professions. - c) To open opportunities for students to continue with undergraduate study in their chosen career pathway and beyond as they progress upwards within the health & social care skills escalator - d) To meet employers' requirements for a competent workforce.